sfuhrm/sudoku/README.md

 The field with the lest number of possible number candidates on the board is searched.
 All candidates are tried until the first candidate leads to a valid backtracking tree path.
 Backtracking occurs in this loop.

-### Warning
+#### Note on algorithm optimization

-At the time of writing it seems that it's enough to reduce each backtracking recursion to one field.
+It's enough to restrict each backtracking recursion to one field.
-I didn't prove this.
-Many test iterations show that it works.
+This means there are no *field*-dead-ends, only *value*-dead-ends the algorithm runs in.

+This can be proved because as long as the algorithms invariant to only add valid values is true, no fields become dead-ends.
+The requirement for field-dead-ends is that the surrounding fields have an illegal setup which leads to a rule-violation for each and every value of the field in question.

 ## Author